mattbeckley/PDALIntro/IntrotoPDAL_Part2.md

 ```

 - This pipeline will split up the file into tiles of 500 m length.
 It will increment the filenames until all the tiles are created (i.e. tile_1.laz, tile_2.laz, etc.)
-- With the new [Cloud Optimized Point Cloud (COPC)](https://copc.io/) format, tiling may not be as much of an issue because the format has an internal tiling scheme that makes it more efficient to work with.
+- With the new [Cloud Optimized Point Cloud (COPC)](https://copc.io/) format, tiling may not be as much of an issue because the format has an internal tiling scheme (similar to COGs) that makes it more efficient to work with.
 Many COPC files are a single large file as a result.

 # Thinning<a name ="thin"></a>
 - Point cloud files can often be quite large and cumbersome to work with.
 Depending on the objective, it is often useful to thin a dataset in order to make it easier and faster to work with.
 The [filters.sample](https://pdal.io/en/2.5.3/stages/filters.sample.html#filters-sample) utilizes a Poisson sampling to thin the dataset.